EquiMed logo.

 Description

-Pneumonia cases can be acutely noticeable, but often the symptoms do not lead to a diagnosis until the disease is well-established and the foal has already developed lesions in the lungs, liver, lymph glands, and intestines.
-Fortunately, not all foals exposed to R equi bacteria fall ill with pneumonia, and some will develop a mild form of the disease and recover quickly with minimal treatment.
+Although symptoms of pneumonia in foals may be noticed immediately, they often do not lead to a diagnosis until the disease is well-established and the foal has already developed lesions in the lungs, liver, lymph glands, and intestines.
+Fortunately, not all foals exposed to R equi bacteria fall ill with pneumonia, and some that do develop a mild form of the disease and recover quickly with minimal treatment.

 Symptoms